jcarpenterdeqode/flaskcookiecutter_demo_app/README.md

 #### Using application

-we have 2 urls for loging and registration of user:
+we have 2 urls for login and registration of user:

 ## http://127.0.0.1:5000/api/auth/register/